aharonium/opensiddur.org/posts/HTML/compilations/sifrei-tehinot/imrei-lev-meditations-and-prayers-for-every-situation-and-occasion-in-life-translated-by-isaac-leeser-1863.html.md

 <html>
 <head></head>
 <body>
-Title: אמרי לב | Imrei Lev - Meditations And Prayers For Every Situation And Occasion In Life by Jonas Ennery, translated by Isaac Leeser (1863)<br />
+Title: אמרי לב | Imrei Lev - Meditations And Prayers For Every Situation And Occasion In Life by Jonas Ennery, revised and adapted from the translation of Hester Rothschild by Isaac Leeser (1863)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=10136">http://opensiddur.org/?p=10136</a>
 <p />